Alcones1/nr1-pathpoint/docs/user_manual/v1.5.5/README.md

 ![image](screenshots/alltouchpoints.png)

-If you can see a particular Touchpoint you are looking for, click on "View all", to find it, under the particular Stage, and Step associated with it.
+If you can't see a particular Touchpoint you are looking for, click on "View all", to find it, under the particular Stage, and Step associated with it.

 These are the different types of touchpoints are; PRC, PCC, APC, FRT, and SYN.